angular-experts-io/modern-angular-workshop/exercise-state/README.md

 In this exercise, we're going to extract state into a store like service to improve UX, remove need for state synchronization between components and make the app more scalable and maintainable.

-- ...
+- How to manually refresh state between independent components why is that a problem?
+- What's the general idea of service based state management
+- How to create a store like service
+- How to extract most of the component state into the service
+- How to make service state private and only expose limited well-defined public API
+- How to perform async operations in the service
+- How to prevent race conditions with rxMethod
+- How to use service in component to access and update state

-> Compared to where we left off we have ...
+> Compared to where we left off we have already pre-generated the `ProductService` in order to be able
+> to provide inline TODO descriptions

 **Search for the  `TODO <index>:`, eg `TODO 1:`  items in the code itself by searching the `projects` folder using IDE or text editor search functionality**